The beauty of Southern Chile

 First of all, it is important to note that the term "Southern Chile" commonly refers to the area situated immediately north of Patagonia, not to the southernmost part of the country.
 It includes the regions of Biobío, Araucanía, Los Ríos, and Los Lagos.

-The wealth of natural landscapes that Southern Chile has to offer, combined with excellent road and air connections, makes it one of the most visited areas in the country.
 Every year, hundreds of thousands of domestic and international tourists bring life to the streets of cities, small towns, and renowned destinations such as Lago Villarrica and Pucón, Puerto Montt and Puerto Varas, Valdivia (known as the City of Rivers), as well as the Biobío region and the picturesque Chiloé Island, with its gentle landscapes, rich traditions, and delicious cuisine.
 Chiloé Island also holds significant historical value as the last bastion of the Spanish crown in Chile during the nineteenth century.

 The south of Chile is a land of volcanoes, with snow-capped peaks that provide a stunning backdrop to the landscape, idyllic lakes to enjoy in the summer, and numerous rivers to delight anglers and adventure travelers.
 Mountain resorts, whose slopes transform into world-class ski fields in winter, and more, add to the region's appeal.